Q: I want to get international experience through the GAP Program, but I don’t want to miss out on my internship. Is it possible for me to do both?

 Yes.
-Most internships start after you return (and you will still have 12 full weeks before classes start again in the fall).
-The intent of the GAP Program is not to replace your internship, but to serve as a second experience you can use in your future career.
+Most internships start after you return; and, you will still have 10-12 full weeks before classes start again in the fall.
+The intent of the GAP Program is to provide a global business and cultural experience that will enhance your resume and career, not replace your internship.

 Q: Once students are admitted to the GAP program, what level of commitment is expected?